How do I make good compost in a Compost Bin?

-We suggest filling the Compost System by making the heap inside the bin with a mixture of nitrogen-rich material (such as grass clippings, vegetable peelings) and carbon-rich material (such as bark, fibrous material or shredded paper); a good ratio is 1:2.
-At the base place a layer of twiggy material; ideally build up the heap in 15cm (6″) layers, if possible avoid too much grass clippings or leaves, as air movement is inhibited.
+To make compost in a compost bin, we suggest filling the Compost System by making the heap inside the bin with a mixture of nitrogen-rich material (such as grass clippings, vegetable peelings) and carbon-rich material (such as bark, fibrous material or shredded paper); a good ratio is 1:2.
+At the base place a layer of twiggy material, and then ideally build up the heap in 15cm (6″) layers If possible avoid too much grass clippings or leaves, as air movement is inhibited.
 Clippings from prunings may be used, although it is advisable to shred woody stems first.
-Compost only young weeds; weeds with seed, or those about to set seed, should preferably be burned, as should all pernicious and perennial weeds.
+Compost only young weeds.
+Weeds with seed, or those about to set seed, should preferably be burned, as should all pernicious and perennial weeds.

-A high temperature is produced during the making of compost, this encourages the natural breakdown of organic matter and it also helps to kill weed seeds and some pests and diseases.
-For a compost heap to heat up sufficiently it should be at least 1 cubic metre (1 cubic yard) in size but preferably the larger the better, although a garden rarely produces this quantity all at once.
+A high temperature can be produced during the making of compost, which encourages the natural breakdown of organic matter and it also helps to kill weed seeds and some pests and diseases.
+For a compost heap to heat up sufficiently it should be at least 1 cubic metre (1 cubic yard) in size, but preferably the larger the better, although a garden rarely produces this quantity all at once.
 In two or three weeks the compost reaches its maximum temperature and in about three months it is mature.
-Turning the heap speeds up the process and ensures complete break down of material.
-If there is an ammonia odour this indicates that the compost is too rich in nitrogen ; if the heap lacks air there will be a smell of rotten eggs.
+Turning the heap speeds up the process and ensures complete breakdown of material.
+If there is an ammonia odour this indicates that the compost is too rich in nitrogen, and if the heap lacks air there will be a smell of rotten eggs.
 Invariably there will be some material that will not breakdown fully and this material can be composted again.
-Use the compost when the rate of breakdown of the organic matter has levelled off ; at this stage, it should be crumbly, dark and sweet smelling.
+Use the compost when the rate of breakdown of the organic matter has levelled off.
+At this stage, it should be crumbly, dark and sweet smelling.

-- Compost reduces the need for pesticides.
-Tests have shown up to 90% reduction in whitefly and complete elimination of aphids and red spider mite and they believe it is because the compost activates natural plant repellents.
+- Compost Reduces The Need For Pesticides.
+Tests have shown up to 90% reduction in Whitefly and complete elimination of Aphids and Red Spider Mite.
+It is believed, that this is because the compost activates natural plant repellents.

-- Compost reduces the need for artificial fertilisers.
-By providing natural growth promotion, NPK fertilisers are less necessary and in agriculture, the run off of fertilisers into water courses are also reduced and nutrients from compost are less likely to leach out.
+- Compost Reduces The Need For Artificial Fertilisers.
+By providing natural growth promotion, NPK fertilisers are less necessary.
+In agriculture the run-off of fertilisers into water courses are also reduced, as nutrients from compost are less likely to leach out.

-- Compost suppresses weeds.
+- Compost Suppresses Weeds.
 When used as a mulch, a layer of compost will help suppress weeds by reducing the amount of available light.
-Properly made compost will not contain weed seeds, but will also provide soil nutrients.
-Un-composted mulches e.g. woodchip or bark can reduce nitrogen levels in the soil and cause damage to plants, however compost used slightly before it is mature is extremely valuable for Vermiculture.
+Properly made compost will not contain weed seeds while providing soil nutrients.
+Uncomposted mulches e.g. woodchip or bark can reduce nitrogen levels in the soil and cause damage to plants.
+However, compost used slightly before it is mature is extremely valuable for Vermiculture.

-- Compost helps to preserve Peat stocks.
+- Compost Helps To Preserve Peat Stocks.
 It is regularly reported that peat stocks are approaching extinction with current levels being down to 4%.
 Whatever the figure is, it is undoubtedly a finite resource and replacement products have been found wanting.
 In this regard, a ‘Gardening Which’ report (Jan/Feb 2001) shows germination of Impatiens (Busy Lizzies) seeds in peat free or reduced peat compost is down to a minimum of 30% compared to minimum 54% in peat based material.
-Correctly made naturally made compost does not suffer this deficiency
+Correctly made, natural compost does not suffer this deficiency.

-- Compost can eliminate digging.
-Compost used as mulch will be dragged into the soil by earthworms and this helps with soil aeration as well as providing the required nutrients and in shrubby borders it can remove the need to dig.
+- Compost Can Eliminate Digging.
+Compost used as mulch will be dragged into the soil by earthworms and this helps with soil aeration as well as providing the required nutrients.
+In shrubby borders, it can remove the need to dig.